yueb17/SSH-AE/README.md

-Webpage for our NeurIPS22 paper: Parameter-Efficient Masking Networks
+Webpage for our AAAI23 paper: Layout Representation Learning with Spatial and Structural Hierarchies